 Based in Xin’an in the mid-1940s the family resumed its work, apparently even through the 1946–7 civil war.
 Twice a year Qi Youzhi used to go on a long trek by foot to Beijing with his uncle, staying in villages on the way and tuning sheng wherever there was work.
 In Beijing, he recalled that temples like the Guandi miao in Sitiao, and the Guangji’an at Chaoyangmenwai dongdaqiao, used the classic “capital” (“northern”) shengguan music.
 But the Baita si, Huguo si, and Longfu si temples seem to have been “rustic” or “southern” in style, since they included small shawms (laba) in their shengguan ensemble.
 The gradual destruction of this whole landscape of old Beijing has been bulldozed most radically since the 1990s.

 After the 1949 Liberation, Qi Youzhi could no longer find work in Beijing, since priests were returning to lay life and temples were now largely inactive—but significantly there was still plenty of work repairing sheng for the village ritual associations.
 Indeed, this work continued until the Four Cleanups in 1964.
 By 1980 Qi Youzhi was 61 sui, and, despite the revival, seems to have been much less active.

-We went to see him again in 1993, between visits to two amazing village ritual associations near Xin’an, Gaoqiao (Buddhist—another sheng-making/repairing lineage; audio playlist track 7) and Zhangzhuang (Daoist).
+We went to see him again in 1993, between visits to two amazing village ritual associations near Xin’an, Gaoqiao (Buddhist—another sheng-making/repairing lineage; audio playlist track 7, and commentary) and Zhangzhuang (Daoist).